sensedeep/custom-metrics/README.md

 CustomMetric spans define how each metric is processed and aged.
 The spans are an ordered list of metric interval periods.

-The default spans store statistics for the periods: 5 minutes, 1 hour, 1 day, 1 week, 1 month and 1 year.
+The default spans will store statistics for the periods: 5 minutes, 1 hour, 1 day, 1 week, 1 month and 1 year.

 Via the `spans` CustomMetrics constructor you can provide an alternate list of spans for higher, lower or more granular resolution.